ucsd-cse29/fa24/src/week5/header-intro.md

     - (Note: You can refer to how we did this in the [last lab](../week4/c-multifile-make.html#makefiles))
     - You may find it useful to also include the debugging flags from last lab: `-Wall -Wno-unused-variable -fsanitize=address -g`
 6. Run the `number-server` you just compiled; it should say something like "Server started on port PPPPP".
-7. Open your browser and go to `localhost:PPPPP` where PPPPP is the port number from yourserver.
+7. Open your browser and go to `localhost:PPPPP` where PPPPP is the port number from your server.
 Your browser will show an error page, but you should see some output from `number-server` in your terminal
 8. **In your notes:** Add a screenshot of the terminal output from `number-server`

 Congrats, you've got a working server running!